ciribob/DCS-CTLD/README.md

 Rearming:
 ![alt text](http://i1056.photobucket.com/albums/t379/cfisher881/dcs%202015-05-10%2016-46-10-44_zpsqr8oducw.png "Hawk Rearmed")

-**Note: Once unpacked a crate will not disappear from the field or the F6 Menu but will disappear from the F10 Nearby Crates list.
+**Note: Once unpacked a crate will not disappear from the field or the F6 Menu, but will disappear from the F10 Nearby Crates list.
 There is currently no way to remove crates due to a DCS Bug AFAIK.
-This can make picking the right crate tricky but by using the F10 List crates option, you can keep readjusting you position until you are close to the crate you want and then it's trial an error using the F6 menu  to pick the right crate for sling loading. **
+This can make picking the right crate tricky, but by using the F10 List crates option, you can keep readjusting your position until you are close to the crate that you want and then it's trial and error, using the F6 menu to pick the right crate for sling loading. **